 The maximum number of work hours is 8 per day, with a total of 48 hours weekly.
 Employees performing hazardous tasks work 7 hours per day and 42 hours weekly.

 A 1-hour rest period during a working day is given to employees.
 They can break their rest period into parts, the minimum time being 20 minutes and the longest time being an hour.
 If the employee is engaged in such work where stoppages may damage its production or quality, the employer may request the former to work without breaks.
 The employee’s consent is required in this case.

 An employee must consent to overtime and cannot exceed 36 weekly.
 Employees working overtime are entitled to overtime pay.
-Overtime pay is 1.5 times their normal rate or 2 times the rate for work on holidays.
+Overtime pay is 150% their normal rate or 200% the rate for work on holidays.